A Eulogy for my Grandfather

 My grandparents on their honeymoon

-It’s worth mentioning that my grandparents were as lucky as they were star-crossed.
+It’s worth mentioning that my grandparents’ love story would not have happened but for several lucky twists of fate outside their initial meeting.
 In the case of my grandpa, the ship he was supposed to take from Gander to England was hit by a German U-boat torpedo on its trajectory.
-Thankfully, a pilot friend was also being shipped out to England, and offered my grandfather a seat on his plane.
 Everyone on the ship bound for England died.
+My grandfather was only missing on that ship because a pilot friend also on his way to serve in England had offered my grandfather a seat on his plane.

-So too did my grandmother cheat death.
-After recovering from the collapsed lung, she took a her job at the office of a munitions factory in London.
+On my grandma’s side of the coin, after recovering from her collapsed lung she took a her job at the office of a munitions factory in London.
 She had perfect attendance at work, until she came down with the flu over a weekend.
 Not wanting to miss work, she only allowed herself to stay home on Monday morning, returning to the factory in the afternoon.
 She arrived to find it completely levelled; it suffered a direct hit by a German bomb that morning, and everyone inside was killed.

 In a similar vein, she had a near-death experience on her passage to Canada.
 When the war ended, my grandfather returned home with his fellow servicemen.
 As many Canadians stationed in England met and married English women, the government provided them special ships that transported them back to their now-husbands.
 The Canadian government estimates that by 1946, 48,000 marriages between Canadian servicemen and civilian women overseas had been registered.
 The women were called “War Brides,” and while most were from Britain, a few thousand came from elsewhere in Europe, like the Netherlands, Belgium, France, Italy and Germany.
 By the end of March 1948, the Canadian government had transported approximately 44,000 wives and 21,000 children to Canada, sent across the ocean on huge troop ships or modified cruise ships.

-My grandmother sailed on a troop ship and came up on deck feeling nauseous from sea-sickness during a storm.
-Being so slight, when a wave crashed into the ship she went with it.
-A sailor holding a guide rope grabbed onto her just before she was swept off deck.
+My grandmother sailed on a troop ship, and came up on deck as she was feeling nauseous from sea-sickness during a storm.
+Being so slight, when a wave crashed into the ship, she went with it.
+A sailor happened to be holding a guide rope nearby grabbed onto her just before she was swept off deck.

-She arrived safely to Halifax eventually.
-My grandfather eagerly awaited her smiling, no doubt exhausted, face.
+She arrived safely to Halifax eventually with my grandfather eagerly awaited her smiling, no doubt exhausted, face.
 They settled in Montreal, eventually starting a family of their own.

 My mum, their firstborn, aged 4.